jusx/really-simple/README.md

 ---
 ```

-Will render the menu items "About" and "Archives."
+With the above pages, the menu items "About" and "Archives" will be rendered.

 ### Layouts
 Really Simple comes with a simple layout for archives.
 Just include `layout: archives` front matter in your pages.
-You can find an example of this here.

 ## Philosophy